PierreRAFFA/wait-until/README.md

 ```

-The condition function can be a class method as well:
+The condition function can be a class method as well, and the result will be exactly the same:
 ```typescript
 class Controller {
   constructor() {}